Bu'eine Nujeidat: Ottoman Empire

 In 1517, the village was included in the Ottoman Empire with the rest of Palestine, and in the 1596 tax-records it appeared as al-Bu'ayna, located in the Nahiya of Tabariyya, part of Safad Sanjak.
 The population was 38 households and 6 bachelors, all Muslim.
 They paid a fixed tax-rate of 25% on agricultural products, including wheat, barley, fruit trees and cotton, in addition to occasional revenues, and goats and beehives; a total of 2420 akçe.

 A map from Napoleon's invasion of 1799 by Pierre Jacotin showed Bu'eine, named as Beni.

 In 1875, when Victor Guérin visited, the village had at most 150 inhabitants.
 Guérin further noted that "below the village, on the north-east side, a curious reservoir cut in the rock, with three troughs.
 Steps lead down into it.
 Within it is covered with a thick cement, and vaulted over with cut stones.
 The water formerly flowed into it through a conduit now choked.
 The mosque of the village is an ancient church, a new door having been made in the north side.
 The slopes of the hill were formerly covered with houses, built in terraces.
 Rude characters were found traced on the rocks about 600 paces to the east of the village."

 In 1881 the PEF's Survey of Western Palestine (SWP) described El Baineh as, "a village built on the hillside, containing 200 Moslem inhabitants.
 It possesses a spring, and there are olive-groves in the plain to the north."

 British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Bu’aniyeh had a population of 212, all Muslims, increasing in the 1931 census to 349, of whom 2 were Jews and the rest Muslims, in a total of 67 occupied houses.

 In the 1945 statistics the population of Bu'eina was 540, all Muslims, while the total land area was 9,214 dunams, according to an official land and population survey.
 Of this, 782 were allocated for plantations and irrigable land, 13,223 for cereals, while 30 dunams were classified as built-up areas.
 All the inhabitants were Muslim.

 Israel

 Bu'eine was captured by the Israeli army during the second part of Operation Dekel, 15–18 July 1948.
 It remained under Martial Law until 1966.

+Voting Patterns

+In the 2022 election, 95 percent of voters in Bu'eine Nujeidat voted for the Arab parties, while 2 percent voted for the parties of the center-left coalition led by Yair Lapid and 2 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 59 percent voted for Ra'am, while 25 percent voted for Balad and 16 percent voted for the Hadash–Ta'al list.